SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/clausal-relationships.md

 »⟮A question⟯« is a kind of ⟮＿pragmatic effect＿⟯.
 ⟮＿A question＿⟯ may be ⟮＿a polar question＿⟯, ⟮＿an alternative question＿⟯, or ⟮＿an open question＿⟯.
-»⟮A polar question⟯« is ⟮＿a question＿⟯ which expects a confirmation or negation.
+»⟮A polar question⟯« is ⟮＿a question＿⟯ which expects a  or negation.
 »⟮An alternative question⟯« is ⟮＿a question＿⟯ which expects a choice of given alternatives, or a negation.
 »⟮An open question⟯« is ⟮＿a question＿⟯ which allows for any number of possible answers (including a negation).

 ###### polar question

-The polar question polarity (my term) is the polarity of the polar question, which changes the polarity of the presumed response.
+»⟮The polar question polarity⟯« (my term) is ⟮＿the polarity＿ of ＿the polar question＿⟯ itself, which ⟮changes ＿the polarity of the presumed response＿⟯.
+»⟮The polarity of the presumed response⟯« (my term) is ⟮which⟯ ⟮＿truth/falsity polarity＿⟯ ⟮c_-;of the response⟯ ⟮counts as confirmation/negation of the question⟯.
-Languages may have either two, three or four types of lexical units/constituents to answer polar questions.
+Languoids may have ⟮either two, three or four⟯ types of ⟮＿polarity-expressing things＿⟯ that ⟮answer ＿polar questions＿⟯.
-If a language has 2/4 types of lexical units/constituents to answer polar questions, these do not/do distinguish between truth/falsity and confirmation/negation.
+If a languoid has ⟮2/4⟯ ⟮types of ＿polarity-expressing things＿ to answer polar questions⟯, these ⟮do not/do⟯ ⟮distinguish between truth/falsity and confirmation/negation⟯.
-A language with 3 types of lexical units/constituents to answer polar questions distinguishes between truth/falsity and confirmation/negation when answering negative polar questions (the hard case).
+A languoid with ⟮3⟯ ⟮types of ＿polarity-expressing things＿ to answer polar questions⟯ ⟮distinguishes between truth/falsity and confirmation/negation⟯ ⟮only when answering negative polar questions (the hard case)⟯.
-A language I speak with 3 types of lexical units/constituents to answer polar questions is German.
+A language I speak with ⟮3⟯ types of ＿polarity-expressing things＿ to answer polar questions is ⟮German⟯.

 ##### creation